kklein/pydata_ams/slides/slides.md

 ---

-* A hack is - of course - possible to indirectly use option 2:
+A hack is - of course - possible in order to indirectly use option 2:
   ```python
   from functools import partialmethod
   from lightgbm import LGBMRegressor